deevus/deevus.github.com/_posts/2009-08-13-howto-query-mssql-and-send-html-email-using-powershell.md

 	$smtp.Send($message)

-Before we run the script, make sure you remove or comment out <strong>| Out-File test.html</strong>, otherwise the email will be blank.
+Before we run the script, make sure you remove or comment out **| Out-File test.html**, otherwise the email will be blank.

 	ConvertTo-HTML -head $style #| Out-File test.html